 The rise in their popularity is easy to understand.
 Taxi cabs have a reputation for being expensive, dirty, and having rude drivers.
 We’re not saying whether or not that’s warranted, but there’s no doubt that the stereotype has helped push people toward ride-share services such as Uber/Lyft.

 These companies also offer affordable rates and are extremely convenient.
 With just a click on their app, you can request a ride on your smartphone and have a car within minutes.
 There is no having to call or hail down a cab.
 And as you’ll see below, the cost to get around town is often cheaper than a cab.

-(Note: If you are a first-time user with Lyft, you can sign up at this link to receive a $15 free ride credit good toward your first ride.)
+(Note: If you are a first-time user with Lyft, you can sign up at this link to receive FREE ride credit good toward your first rides.)

 Best of all, the service area spreads the entire New York/New Jersey metro area.
 So no matter which hotel you stay or airport you fly into, you’ll be able to catch a ride through Uber or Lyft’s apps.